 Three Ways to Get Found in an AI World

-Scott offered three concrete approaches for getting content into large language models.
+There are three concrete ways to get your content into large language models.

 Proprietary data.
 Most B2B organizations are sitting on data they've never thought to surface.
 Scott pointed to Intralinks, a company that facilitated M&A deal flow.
 They couldn't share details about individual deals, but they could surface aggregate trends: how many deals this month, how that compared to last year.
 That became the Intralinks Deal Flow Calculator, a free tool that positioned them as the authority in their space.